-Python wrapper of lightening fast Finite State machine and REgular expression manipulation library.
+Python wrapper of lightning fast Finite State Machine based NLP library.

 Hi, we are a team at Microsoft called Bling (Beyond Language Understanding), we help Bing be smarter.
 Here we wanted to share with all of you our FInite State machine and REgular expression manipulation library (FIRE).
 We use Fire for many linguistic operations inside Bing such as Tokenization, Multi-word expression matching, Unknown word-guessing, Stemming / Lemmatization just to mention a few.